backstage/backstage/docs/frontend-system/architecture/07-routes.md

 We have completed our journey of creating a plugin page route.
 This is what the code does:

 - [1] The line 1 creates a route reference, which is not yet associated with any plugin page;
-- [2] A route that renders nothing makes no sense, does it?
-So we are creating a page extension that associates a path and a component with the newly created route ref;
+- [2] We associate our route reference with our page by providing it as an option during creation of the page extension.
 - [3] Finally, our plugin provides both routes and extensions.

 It's a smart question, and the answer can be found in the (Binding External Route References)[#building-external-route-references] section, wait a bit, keep reading and you'll understand why.